dmsc/fastbasic/manual.md

-Note that integer expressions are automatically converted to floating point if needed, this allows mixing integers and floating point in some calculations, but you must have care to force floating point calculations to avoid integer overflows.
+Note that integer expressions are automatically converted to floating point if needed, as this allows mixing integers and floating point in some calculations, but you must take care to force floating point calculations to avoid integer overflows.

-Example: the expression
+Example: the expression -

     a% = 1000 * 1000 + 1.2